-If you’re thinking of visiting Provence and the Gorges du Verdon – get in touch.
-Rough Guides has paired with experienced local guides in France to offer fully customisable trips, like this from Paris to Provence itinerary.
+If you're thinking of visiting Provence and the Gorges du Verdon – get in touch.
+Rough Guides has paired with experienced local tour operators in France to offer fully customisable trips, like this from Paris to Provence itinerary.

 Bengali poet Rabindranath Tagore described the Taj Mahal as “a teardrop on the face of eternity”, and though its layout follows a distinctly Islamic theme, representing Paradise, it is above all a monument to romantic love.
 Shah Jahan built the Taj to enshrine the body of his favourite wife, Arjumand Bann Begum, better known by her official palace title, Mumtaz Mahal (“Chosen One of the Palace”).
 The emperor was devastated by her death, and set out to create an unsurpassed monument to her memory – the result is sublime.

 To see the Taj for yourself, drop us a line.
-Our new tailor-made trips service will pair you with a local expert based in India to plan and book a fully customisable tour of India, like this sample itinerary to explore the Golden Triangle.
+Our tailor-made trips service will pair you with a local expert based in India to plan and book a fully customisable tour of India, like this sample itinerary to explore the Golden Triangle.